PragatheeshR/EditorApplication/README.md

 Run the **ApplicationEditor.jar** using the command java -jar ApplicationEditor.jar.
-Follow the primpts for using application
+Follow the prompts for using application